 Egg whites that are too cold or straight out of the refrigerator will be difficult to whip.
 However, it is easier to separate the yolk from the egg whites if the eggs are cold.
 Therefore, for desired results separate them when they’re still cold then leave the whites to come to room temperature for about 30 minutes before whipping.

-If you are like me who tend to keep eggs refrigerated and don’t have the time to wait for 30 minutes, then leave them in a glass or ceramic bowl have them sit in hot water for a few minutes.
-Put a timer on, if you must because depending on how hot the water is, you wouldn’t want to overdo it.
+If you are like me who tends to keep eggs refrigerated and don’t have the time to wait for 30 minutes, then leave them in a glass or ceramic bowl have them sit in warm water for a few minutes.
+Put a timer on, if you must because depending on how hot the water is, you wouldn’t want to cook your eggs.
 This will also warm the egg whites fast with little worry of bacterial contamination.

 According to craftybaking.com, if you are going to use a standing mixer, it is no longer essential to start with room temperature egg whites.
 The machine generates enough speed to create heat and friction to warm the egg whites up to the ideal temperature for whipping.

 In order to produce even a small amount of stiffen egg whites, you will need a minimum of 3 large eggs.
 Always use large eggs (at least 60g each) so you have enough liquid and protein to whip up a decent amount of egg white foam.